drborges/arbor/packages/arbor-store/README.md

 => Scope1 counter2: 0
 ```

-Changing `counter2.count` will not notify either of scope since none have accessed that part of the state, meaning they do not depend on it:
+Changing `counter2.count` will not notify either scope since none have accessed that part of the state:

 ```ts
 store.state.counter2.count++ // no console logs are executed
 ```

-As soon as we access any part of the state from `scope2` it starts to react to changes to that specific part of the state since it now depends on it:
+As soon as we access any part of the state from `scope2` it starts to react to changes to the part of the state it has accessed since it now depends on it:

 ```ts
 console.log(scope2.state.counter1.count)